-Savage lava flows, tropical palm trees, and sandy beaches of every color, the Big Island is a photographers paradise with opportunities for photo ops that are as plentiful as its thriving sea life.
+Savage lava flows, tropical palm trees, and sandy beaches of every color… The Big Island is a photographer’s paradise with opportunities for photos that are as plentiful as its thriving sea life.

 Best Big Island Photography Locations

-In no particular order, here is a collection of our favorite places and recommendations for the aspiring Big Island photographers.
+So to help you figure out where to go shoot… Here is a collection of our favorite places and recommendations (in no particular order) for aspiring Big Island photographers.

 Mahaiula & Makalawena Beach

 If you’re looking to get yourself settled in and experiencing the aloha vibes, Mahaiula and Makalawena beaches are for you.
 These are the best beaches on the big island for a relaxing day in the sand.

 As a photographer, what appealed to me about this beach, in particular, was the way the volcanic rock carpet transformed an otherwise-typical tropical beach into something distinctly Kona.
 This is an absolute must-see to add to your list of Big Island photography locations.

 This is hands down one of the best places for photographing sunset in Hawaii.

 When you close your eyes and imagine a brochure cover, you might well be thinking of the scene that awaits you at Kukio Beach.